Computer file: Etymology

 The word "file" derives from the Latin filum ("a thread, string").

+In extended use the English term "file" came to refer to various systems of arranging papers and documents for retrieval.

 "File" was used in the context of computer storage as early as January 1940.
 In Punched Card Methods in Scientific Computation, W. J. Eckert stated, "The first extensive use of the early Hollerith Tabulator in astronomy was made by Comrie.
 He used it for building a table from successive differences, and for adding large numbers of harmonic terms".
 "Tables of functions are constructed from their differences with great efficiency, either as printed tables or as a file of punched cards."

 In February 1950, in a Radio Corporation of America (RCA) advertisement in Popular Science magazine describing a new "memory" vacuum tube it had developed, RCA stated: "the results of countless computations can be kept 'on file' and taken out again.
 Such a 'file' now exists in a 'memory' tube developed at RCA Laboratories.
 Electronically it retains figures fed into calculating machines, holds them in storage while it memorizes new ones – speeds intelligent solutions through mazes of mathematics."

 In 1952, "file" denoted, among other things, information stored on punched cards.

-In early use, the underlying hardware, rather than the contents stored on it, was denominated a "file".
+In early computing usage, the word "file" could refer to the underlying hardware, rather than to the contents stored on it.
 For example, the IBM 350 disk drives were denominated "disk files".
 The introduction, c.
 1961, by the Burroughs MCP and the MIT Compatible Time-Sharing System of the concept of a "file system" that managed several virtual "files" on one storage device is the origin of the contemporary denotation of the word.
 Although the contemporary "register file" demonstrates the early concept of files, its use has greatly decreased.

+File system

+A file system provides the file abstraction to consuming software—it enables software to organize, name, and manipulate data as files.
+Although early computers did not contain a distinct file system, the function of what we call file system today is required as was often provided directly by the core operating system.

+Not only do modern computer systems include a file system, some systems use multiple.
+Unix-like systems typically allow for using multiple file systems.
+On some Windows systems, the older FAT-type file systems of MS-DOS and old versions of Windows are supported, in addition to the NTFS file system that is the normal file system.

+File manager

+A file manager is a utility that allows a user to manipulate files directly.
+Typically, it allows one to move, create, delete and rename files and directories (a.k.a. folders), although it may not directly support viewing file content.
+Typically, a computer system has at least one file manager program for its native file system.
+For example, File Explorer is commonly used in Windows, and Nautilus is in several Linux distributions.